mozilla/experimenter/app/experimenter/kinto/README.md

 ## Experiment States

-Historically, we have tracked only a single state for an experiment which incorporated stages from both its overall lifecycle and its publish state, however by adding the requirement of reviewing an experiment in both Experimenter as well as Remote Settings, it is necessary to track additional states.
-In addition, where previously an experiment was only reviewed once at launch time, experiments can now be reviewed at three stages of its lifecycle: at launch, while live, and while ending.
-The experiment moves through the same set of publish specific states during each of these three stages and so it is possible to extract them into their own publish workflow specific state.
+Historically, we have tracked only a single state for an experiment/rollout which incorporated stages from both its overall lifecycle and its publish state, however by adding the requirement of reviewing an experiment/rollout in both Experimenter as well as Remote Settings, it is necessary to track additional states.
+In addition, where previously an experiment was only reviewed once at launch time, experiments and rollouts can now be reviewed at three stages of its lifecycle: at launch, while live (for rollouts), and while ending.
+The experiment/rollout moves through the same set of "publish"-specific states during each of these three stages and so it is possible to extract them into their own "publish workflow"-specific state.

-An experiment now has two distinct states:
+An experiment/rollout now has two distinct states:

 - Its lifecycle state
 - Its publish state